 Salary advancement is determined at the district level, and every salary schedule is different.
 Depending on how complex your district’s schedule is, there may be two ways to move: vertical and horizontal.

 Everybody loves math!
 No?
 It’s ok – these calculations aren’t too hard.
 Sit down with your salary scale and a calculator.
-Download this resource to help you.

 Breaking even is all about getting to net 0.
 When you invest in anything, you want it to pay for itself.
 Some things pay for themselves in convenience (like a new car) or satisfaction (like a weekend getaway).
 But really good investments pay for themselves in actual money.